 In the past, the water quality of the river was poor and at low tide unsightly smelly mud flats were exposed.
 The bad smell was due to decomposition in the mud releasing gases into the air and this increased during the summer months as the higher temperatures increased decomposition.
 The banks of the river were overgrown and deserted, wildlife was practically non-existent and there were few fish.
 Due to these environmental issues, the 'city turned its back on the river' and this was reflected in the decline along its banks with derelict lands and little investment in the area.

-The last maintenance dredge of the River Lagan was completed in 2011.
-The Department has carried out a series of investigations to consider siltation rates in order to determine the volume of material that has built up over this period and to assess dredging options to reinstate the -1.2m AOD level.
+The Department had carried out a series of investigations to consider siltation rates in order to determine the volume of material that had built up since the previous maintenance dredge which was completed in 2011 to assess dredging options to reinstate the -1.2m AOD level.

 The following strategic objectives contained within regional and local policies are dependent on the River Lagan being maintained: